InverterNetwork/contracts/memory-bank/progress.md

 ## Confidence Assessment (Revised)

-### 🟢 High Confidence (for `_calculatePurchaseReturn` stability)
+### ✅ Very High Confidence (for `DiscreteCurveMathLib_v1` and `PackedSegmentLib.sol` stability)

-- The refactor is complete, and all calculation-related test failures have been resolved.
+- All refactorings are complete.
+- All unit tests (100% coverage for `DiscreteCurveMathLib_v1`) are passing.
-- Stricter segment rules in `PackedSegmentLib` are a positive step for robustness.
+- Stricter segment rules in `PackedSegmentLib` enhance robustness.
+- NatSpec and `pure` declarations improve code clarity and safety.
+- The library is structurally sound and its behavior is validated.

-### 🟢 High Confidence (for other library parts and overall structure)
+### ✅ High Confidence (for readiness to proceed post-QA)

-- Other functions in `DiscreteCurveMathLib_v1` are stable.
-- The new segment validation in `PackedSegmentLib` improves clarity.
-- The overall plan for `FM_BC_DBC` integration remains sound once the library is stable.
+- The overall plan for `FM_BC_DBC` integration is clear.
+- Once final documentation sync and fuzz testing QA are complete, the library will be definitively production-ready for integration.

 **Overall Assessment**: `DiscreteCurveMathLib_v1`, `PackedSegmentLib.sol`, and the `DiscreteCurveMathLib_v1.t.sol` test suite are stable, internally documented (NatSpec), fully tested (unit tests and compiler warning fixes), and production-ready.
 All external documentation (Memory Bank, Markdown) is currently being updated to reflect these improvements.
 Once documentation is synchronized, the next step is to enhance fuzz testing before proceeding with `FM_BC_DBC` implementation.